 Apart from sizing, figuring out what hands represent good squeeze candidates is another segment some players seem to struggle with quite often.
 Again, this isn’t an exact science, as it will depend a lot on the particular situation, your opponent, and his PFR frequency, but there are some general guidelines you can follow.

 First, there are your value hands.
 We’re talking about big pocket pairs and strong Aces (like Ace-King and Ace-Queen), where your motivation for squeezing is primarily to extract value.
 You expect to be ahead of the opener's range a lot of the time, so these hands aren’t that difficult to figure out.

 You’ll always want to play this part of your range in squeeze spots for pure value

 Then, there are hands that represent good squeeze candidates as bluffs because they aren’t good enough to just flat call in position, but you don’t want just to fold them all of the time.
 These types of hands mostly include broadways that block the top part of your opponent's range and few suited Ax.

 3. Factor Your Position

-That being said, you should not overdo it against tight early position opens and only call stronger suited connectors and middle pairs, because there are still few players to act who can squeeze you out of the pot if you start calling too light.
-According to PokerSnowie, you should be squeezing a tight range from the BTN against EP opener and a caller.
+That being said, you should not overdo it against tight early position opens and only call stronger-suited connectors and middle pairs because there are still few players to act who can squeeze you out of the pot if you start calling too light.
+According to the PokerSnowie app, you should be squeezing a tight range from the BTN against the EP opener and a caller.